iqtree/iqtree.github.io/doc/Complex-Models.md

 	iqtree2 --alisim partition_multi_genes  -q multi_genes.nex -t tree.nwk

+That simulation outputs the new alignment into a single file named `partition_multi_genes.phy`.

+**Example 5**: Simulating multi-gene alignments from multiple gene trees

+Similar to example 4 but each gene can evolve from a different gene tree.
+Assuming we have `multi_genes.nex` file as in example 4, we then need to specify a multiple gene trees (in `multi_trees.nwk` as following.

+	(A:0.1,(B:0.2,C:0.15):0.1,D:0.05);
+	(A:0.1,(B:0.2,C:0.15):0.1,D:0.05);
+	(A:0.1,B:0.2,(C:0.15,D:0.05):0.1);
+	((A:0.1,B:0.2):0.1,C:0.15,D:0.05);
+	((A:0.1,C:0.15):0.1,B:0.2,D:0.05);
+	(A:0.1,C:0.15,(B:0.2,D:0.05):0.1);

+The first line specify the supertree, containing all taxa in all other tree.
+The remaining line specify the corresponding tree for 6 gene trees.

+Then, you can simulate an alignment consisting of these five genes from multiple gene trees by

+	iqtree2 --alisim partition_multi_genes_trees  -Q multi_genes.nex -t multi_trees.nwk

-That simulation outputs the new alignment into a single file named `partition_multi_genes_0_full.phy`.
+That simulation outputs the new alignment into a single file named `partition_multi_genes_trees.phy`.

 Mixture models
 --------------